MOZI-AI/moses-service/README.md

     Note: Make sure you have set **execute permission** for `build.sh`.
 If not, just run `chmod +x build.sh`

-5. On a new terminal, while still in the project directory, call the service client.
+5. On the new terminal, while still in the project directory, call the service client.
     Replace **_<options file>_** with a _.yaml_ file containing the moses and cross-validation **_<dataset file>_** with the path to file you want to run analysis on
     Inputs:
   - `options`: yaml file with MOSES algorithm and cross-validation  parameters.
 See [below](#options) for examples.